thoughtspot/thoughtspot_tml/README.md

 from thoughtspot_tml import EmbraceConnection  # Connection
 ```

-Even though the resulting file is different, we've implemented the Connection with an identical form.

 The Connection GUID, while optional in `thoughtspot_tml`, is required when modifying or removing an existing connection via the REST API.
 A Connection's GUID can be obtained by calling the [`connection/list`][rest-api-cnxn-list] endpoint.

-When loading from a file, if `thoughtspot_tml` identifies the filename is a GUID, then the property will be set on the resulting object.
+When loading from a `connection.yaml` file, if `thoughtspot_tml` identifies the filename is a GUID, then the property will be set on the resulting object.

 The [`connection/update`][rest-api-cnxn-update] REST API endpoint requires connections to formatted in a different way.
 For this, we provide a method to generate the metadata parameter data, which is a mapping of configuration attributes, as well as database, schema, and table objects.

-<sub>\*__ThoughtSpot__ <i>plans to release Connection TML in a future release.</i></sub>

 ```python
 @dataclass